 But “systemic” racism, in America of all places?
 Coming from Japan where I witnessed significantly more racist attitudes than I ever have in the US, it baffles me to hear Americans who have never lived in a different country speak of racism as if that is what’s preventing people from living a fulfilling life.
 Particularly despicable are those who resort to violence in their protest against racism, destroying properties of many who did no wrong.

-If you are living in the United States of America in 2020 and somehow think that you are “oppressed” because of your skin color, that is delusion of the highest order.
-In fact, you are living in the best time and in the best place to have ever existed in the history of our species.
+If you are living in the United States of America in 2020 and think that you are “oppressed” because of your skin color, you should look around to see the atrocities committed because of race in other places, because in fact, you are living in the best time and in the best place to have ever existed in the history of our species.
 You have basically won the cosmic lottery.
 Any sane person who has done the research on some basic facts would whole-heartedly disagree with your claim that the system here is broken.
 No other system in history has ever allowed so many people of ordinary upbringing and of all races to make such great lives for themselves.

 When it comes to racism, America in 2020 is the least racist country to ever exist on the face of our planet.
-Sure there are racist people here as there are anywhere else, but how does one seriously claim that this is a systematically racist country?
+Sure there are racist people here as there are anywhere else, and sure I get told racist things by people like “Go Back to China” (I’ve never been to China by the way), but how does one seriously claim that this is a systematically racist country?
 Compared to what other country?
+I am not aware of any other country in the world who is so open to immigration, and has so many people of diverse origins living and working side by side in peace.

 As a teacher, it worries me that the prevailing philosophy of the day is that our system is broken.
 If this is what we are teaching our children, they are screwed.
 A victim mentality will never catapult them to live an honorable life of responsibility.